 Let’s get something straight, or crooked, as the case may be: the Elev8d Crab Walks are good for the ego.

 Most people, me included, exercise to get or stay in shape and tone muscles.
-But after a few weeks trying the Elev8d regime, I’ve discovered that if anything really needs realignment and toning, it’s my humility.
+But after a few weeks trying the Elev8d Fitness at-home workouts, I’ve discovered that if anything really needs realignment and toning, it’s my humility.
 That’s in large part thanks to the Elev8d Crab Walk—something that I assumed would be simple to do.
 Just pretend you’re in preschool again and scurry on, right?
-But I failed miserably at crab walking in a straight line, and I was worn out after just a few attempted “steps.”
+But I failed miserably at crab walking in a straight line, and I was worn out after just a few attempted “steps”.

 I’m a middle-aged mother of three and have always been what one would call “active.”
-I’ve got a Half Ironman triathlon under my belt (winning my age group, thank you very much); I cycle competitively (read: I try to outpace my husband); and count a ride of less than 30 miles just a warm-up.
-I swim with a masters team several mornings a week, averaging a few miles per swim workout, and I run—reluctantly and not particularly fast.
-I practice yoga fairly regularly, have a decent headstand and a non-existent handstand (unless I can kick-up against a wall), and consider my Warrior Two a mighty fine pose.
+I’ve got a Half Ironman triathlon under my belt (winning my age group, thank you very much); I cycle competitively (read: I try to outpace my husband); and I count a ride of less than 30 miles as just a warm-up.
+I swim with a masters team several mornings a week, averaging a few miles per swim workout, and I run (reluctantly and not particularly fast).
+I practice yoga fairly regularly, have a decent headstand and a non-existent handstand (unless I can kick-up against a wall), and consider my Warrior II a mighty fine pose.
 But the little ol’ Crab?
 It undoes me.

 Which is why I’ve been so intrigued by my introduction to Elev8d Fitness.
 I’m into my third week and my body and my ego are both getting a well-rounded workout.
 I am surprised at how challenging some fairly elementary moves are, such as the Elev8d Crab Walk, which causes my abs to revolt and sag, and my triceps to grimace in the first 30 seconds.
 The Elev8d Front Under is another one that caught me by surprise.
 I can bike for three or four hours and entice my quads and glutes to power up some steep hills, but ask me to duck under a rope like I’m a girl at a junior high slumber party playing a limbo game and I’m all of a sudden awkward and struggling.